Recently, some expectant moms asked for tips on building a newborn cloth diaper stash to use while practicing elimination communication from birth.

 Prefolds can also be worn with potty leggings or a diaper-belt top from Komfi Baby.

 When using a waterproof diaper cover, the cloth prefold can be folded into thirds (trifolded) and laid inside the cover.
 I don't worry much about poop leaking, since we try to catch at least some of the poops in the potty.

-I recommend getting at least 24 size Newborn (orange edge) cloth prefold diapers.
+I recommend getting at least 24 size Newborn (orange edge) cloth prefold diapers or newborn half flats.
 You may also want to get 6-12 size Small (yellow edge) prefolds if you think your baby will quickly outgrow the newborn size.